-When a property purchase is being funded from the proceeds of the sale of another property, but the sale cannot be completed before or at the same time as the purchase, short term finance maybe required in order to bridge the gap so that the purchase can still proceed.
+When a property purchase is being funded from the proceeds of the sale of another property, but the sale cannot be completed before or at the same time as the purchase, short term finance maybe required in order to buy before you sell, or bridge the gap, so that the purchase can still proceed.
 The bridge is just until the sale has been completed, upon which the proceeds of the sale are used to repay the bridge.
 This is a very traditional use of bridging loans and quite often thought to be the only reason for using one.
 However there are many other uses!

 After making a winning bid at auction typically a 10% deposit is paid that day, and the rest of the agreed purchase price is required within 28 days.
 This period can sometimes be even sooner!
-Please see our auction guide for further information about buying properties at auction.
-Bridging loans are used to buy properties at auction because they can be set up quickly ensuring that purchases can complete within the required timeframe.
+Please see our property auction guide for further information about buying and financing properties at auction.
+Bridging loans are used to buy properties at auction because they can be set up quickly ensuring that purchases can complete within the required time frame.